 Adding the volume to volume group

-Next we need to SSH to the instance we attached the volume to.
+Next we need to SSH to the instance where we attached the volume.
 Once connected log in as root.

 Right now, our connected hard drive is on /dev/sda and is split into two paritions: a boot partition (sda1) and the LVM hard drive partition (sda2).
 Our attached storage (sdb) is still un-formatted and without a filesystem: